-PRECALCULUS I
+MAT 129 GE MST PRECALCULUS I

-Prerequisite(s): Appropriate score on the college placement test and/or satisfactory score on the diagnostic examination, "B" or better in MAT 014 or MAT 014A/MAT 014B, or departmental approval matrics and determinants.
-TI83/84 graphing calculator required.
+Prerequisite(s): Appropriate score on the College placement test and/or satisfactory score on the diagnostic examination, "B" or better in MAT 014 or MAT 014A/MAT 014B, or departmental approval

 Emphasis is on those topics from algebra and trigonometry that best prepare students for the first course in calculus.
 The areas of study are algebraic and transcendental functions and their graphs.
 Of special interest are polynomials, rational, exponential, logarithmic and trigonometric functions.
-Additional topics include vectors, polar coordinate systems,
+Additional topics include vectors, polar coordinate systems, matrics and determinants.
+Tl83/84 graphing calculator required.

-MAT 129A GE MST

-PRECALCULUS I (PART A)
+MAT 129A GE MST PRECALCULUS I (PART A)

-Prerequisite: Appropriate score on the college placement test and/or satisfactory score on the diagnostic examination, "C" or better in MAT 014 or MAT 014A/MAT 014B, or departmental approval
+Prerequisite: Appropriate score on the College placement test and/or satisfactory score on the diagnostic examination, "C" or better in MAT 014 or MAT 014A/MAT 014B, or departmental approval